Teryl Rothery: Career

 Rothery began dance lessons at age nine, and in 1995 looked upon that as the beginning of her career in entertainment.
 Her first professional outings as a performer were in the musical Bye Bye Birdie at age 13 and in the Marpole Community Theatre's production of The Sound of Music at age 14.
 As a youth, she danced on The Irish Rovers variety television series, and at age 18, she first appeared on television with a Canadian Broadcasting Corporation television special for Halloween.
 From ages 19-27, Rothery switched to radio, variously working and performing for CJAZ-FM, KISS-FM, and CKWX.

 For her performance in A Delicate Balance, Rothery was nominated for a Jessie Richardson Theatre Award (2006-2007) in the category of "Outstanding Performance by an Actress in a Supporting Role, Small Theatre".
 In 2008, she was nominated for a Leo Award (in the category of "Best Performance by a Female in a Short Drama") for performing in Coffee Diva; she was nominated again in 2009 ("Best Supporting Performance by a Female in a Dramatic Series") for her work on The Guard.
 Two more Leo nominations were for acting in The Collector, and portraying Janet Fraiser in Stargate SG-1.

 Personal life

 Rothery describes herself as a native of Vancouver, British Columbia, Canada, having been raised there by her grandparents.
-She has a daughter, Londyn (b.
-2008).
+She has a daughter, Londyn, born in 2008.